tiakorre/imdb-movie-tv-analysis-rust/README.md

-# IMDb Movie & TV Graph Analysis in Rust
+# IMDB Movie & TV Graph Analysis in Rust

 This project demonstrates an **end-to-end exploration** of movie relationships using **graph theory** in Rust.
 It highlights how **degree centrality** can reveal the most and least connected entities, provides insights about common metascores, and serves as a template for analyzing networks in other datasets.